theonewhowritesthedocs/lwms-docs/docs/apps/receive.md

 Click the <IIcon icon="gg:check-r" width="17" height="17" /> button on any of the serial numbers to select them.

-Once youn are done, click **Save** at the bottom to save the changes and to go back to the [Print: Box Distribution Setup](./receive.md#print-box-distribution-setup) screen.
+Once you are done, click **Save** at the bottom to save the changes and to go back to the [Print: Box Distribution Setup](./receive.md#print-box-distribution-setup) screen.

 ### Print: Batch List